 Brian Piccini and Chris Coombs -- the guys behind Deuxave and Dbar -- took over a rumored cursed South End space to make this high-caliber urban steakhouse.
 Offering a modern takes on overdone streakhouse staples, the steak frites menu is everything you could want from life.
 It's a simple choice of cut (hanger, strip, skirt) and sauce (bearnaise, bordelaise, chimichurri butter) that comes with a bottomless bowl of fluffy fries.
 Leather banquettes and dark wood furnishings might indicate a traditional steakhouse, but decadent cocktails point to a much fuller dining experience.

 Designed with a multi-floor dining room, enormous traditional columns, and plenty of dark mahogany paneling, Grill 23 provides the ideal setting for sophisticated white-tablecloth dining.
-The menu offers one of the only Kobe steaks in the city, as well as a much raved about 100-day dry-aged ribeye and of course, signature truffled Grill 23 Tots.
-The wine list is equally laudable, and will include at least a few options to match whatever savory entrée you pick.
+The menu offers one of the best steaks in the city: an 18oz, 100-day aged prime ribeye with a charred salty crust.
+The wine list is equally laudable and includes plenty of options to pair with your savory entrée.